Qovery/terraform-provider-qovery/docs/data-sources/cluster.md

 # qovery_cluster (Data Source)

-Use this data source to retrieve information about an existing cluster.
+Provides a Qovery cluster resource.
+This can be used to create and manage Qovery cluster.
 ## Example Usage
 ```terraform
 data "qovery_cluster" "my_cluster" {